ReadAlongs/Studio/docs/README.md

 ## Build the documentation locally

+To build the documentation for local inspection:

+1. Install the required build software, Sphinx:

+        pip install -r requirements.txt

-To build the documention for local inspection, run one of these commands, which will build the documentation in `./_build/html/` or `./_build/singlehtml/`:
+2. Run one of these commands, which will build the documentation in `./_build/html/` or `./_build/singlehtml/`:

         make html  # multi-page HTML site
         make singlehtml  # single-page HTML document

 ## View the documentation locally